-He was once a Major in the Territorial Army - not the regular army and of course if I dare to mention ‘Dads’ Army’ or say he wasn’t even a proper soldier he will go ballistic.
-It causes me no end of amusement and this is my way of exacting revenge.
+He was once a Major in the Territorial Army - not the regular army and of course if I dare to mention ‘Dads’ Army’ or say he wasn’t even a proper soldier he'll go ballistic.
+It causes me no end of amusement and that's my way of exacting revenge.

-‘Would you like a quote from General Accident?’ an insurance rep phoned me once and asked me to fill in a telephone survey.
+An insurance rep once phoned and asked me to fill in a telephone survey.
+‘Would you like a quote from General Accident?’

 ‘No thanks very much,’ I replied.
 ‘I’m already with Major Disaster.’

-My entire marriage to Major Disaster is a pitched battle and I can see no decisive victory in sight.
+My entire marriage to Major Disaster is a pitched battle and I see no decisive victory in sight.
 I just wanted a quiet life - not to be barked at continually as if I’m on parade.
-Over the years I’ve tried to point out my displeasure at his attitude by resorting to extreme tactics like doing the goose step along with a ‘Heil Hitler’ salute but all to no avail.
-I have responded to orders with such phrases as ‘Javol, Herr Ubergrupenmiester,’ but he just doesn’t get the message.
+Over the years, I’ve tried to point out my displeasure by resorting to extreme tactics like doing the goose-step along with a ‘Heil Hitler’ salute but all to no avail.
+I've responded to orders with such phrases as ‘Javol, Herr Ubergrupenmiester,’ but he just doesn’t get the message.
 The kids have also been known to join in the fun by humming the tune to: ‘Deutschland, Deutschland Uber Alles'.

 I’ll mimic him in my well-practised Winston Churchill voice; ’We shall fight them on the beaches...’

-The fact that Major Disaster is also a teacher exacerbates things even further.
-Along with the orders there are a whole lot of other 'dos and don’ts' thrown in:
+The fact that Major Disaster is also a school teacher exacerbates things even further.
+Along with the usual orders, there are a whole lot of other 'dos and don'ts' thrown in:

 ‘Sit down!’
 ‘Be quiet!’
 ‘Pay attention!’
 ‘Stop wandering off when I’m talking to you!’